Our Data Quality Management for Market Research

 Which memberships and certifications does IFF International have?

-IFF International is a member of the BVM (Professional Association of German Market and Social Researchers), the ESOMAR (European Society for Opinion and Marketing Research) and the adm (Association of German Market and Social Research Institutes).
+IFF International is a member of the ESOMAR (European Society for Opinion and Marketing Research) and the adm (Association of German Market and Social Research Institutes).
 The Quality Management has been certified according to the international quality standard ISO 20252:2012, which specialises in requirements for organisations condusting market, opinion and social research.
-IFF International has also been certified in accordance with the sector-neutral and in compliance with the provisions of regulation 679/2016.
+IFF has also been certified by the Quality Management standard ISO 9001:2015.

 Which guidelines are imposed on the employees of IFF International?